 - 8 corn or flour tortillas

-Arrange tacos.
-On warm tortillas, layer a generous piece of tilapia, topped with veggie slaw, cotija cheese, avocado crema, and a dash of hot sauce.
+- Arrange tacos.
+On warm tortillas, layer a generous piece of tilapia, topped with veggie slaw, and avocado crema.
+Optional toppings include cotija cheese, jalapenos, and hot sauce.
 Serve immediately.